CristobalM/NonPositionalInvertedIndex/README.md

 ## Performance evaluation

 On the [blogger](http://u.cs.biu.ac.il/~koppel/BlogCorpus.htm) dataset, on average, this index performs 559 AND queries per second and 179 OR queries per second.
+Each query had 3 words, consisting of a phrase inside one of the documents.

 That corpus has 19320 documents and 1277708 unique words within those documents.

 The compact wavelet tree uses 69.6 MB in disk.